johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-connectors-Symantec.md

 In addition to using the Microsoft Edge Management Service, you can now enable the Symantec DLP Connector using either Group Policy or Microsoft Intune.

-### Enable the Symantec DLP Connector using Group Policy (GPO)
+### Using Group Policy (GPO)

-You can enable the Symantec DLP Connector using Group Policy by setting the following policy:
+You can enable the Symantec DLP Connector using Group Policy:

-- **Policy name:** `EdgeSymantecDLPCloudConnectorEnabled`
-- **Registry location:**
-  `HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Microsoft\Edge`
-- **Value name:** `EdgeSymantecDLPCloudConnectorEnabled`
-- **Data type:** `REG_DWORD`
-- **Value:**
-  `1` = Enabled
-  `0` = Disabled (default)

-This policy enables the Symantec DLP cloud connector at startup, allowing Microsoft Edge to communicate with the Symantec endpoint protection cloud service if the appropriate token is present.

-> [!NOTE]
-> This policy is available starting with Microsoft Edge version 123.
-> For full policy reference, see [Microsoft Edge policies](https://learn.microsoft.com/en-us/deployedge/microsoft-edge-policies).
+1. Install the Microsoft Edge administrative template, see https://learn.microsoft.com/en-us/DeployEdge/configure-microsoft-edge
+2. Configure any combination of the following 3 settings depending on which user actions you want to be scanned by Symantec's DLP agent
+   - **Paste**: `Administrative Templates > Microsoft Edge > Configuration policy for bulk data entry for Microsoft Edge for Business Data Loss Prevention Connectors`
+   - **Upload**: `Administrative Templates > Microsoft Edge > Configuration policy for files attached for Microsoft Edge for Business Data Loss Prevention Connectors`
+   - **Print**: `Administrative Templates > Microsoft Edge > Configuration policy for print for Microsoft Edge for Business Data Loss Prevention Connectors`
+3. Configure the following fields in the policy:
+   - Set the `service_provider` to `brcm_edge_cas`.
+   - Set `enable` to `[{"tags":["dlp"],"url_list":["*"]}]` to allow all URLs to be scanned.
+   - Set the remaining fields as desired.

-### Enable the Symantec DLP Connector using Microsoft Intune
+### Using Microsoft Intune
 You can also enable the Symantec DLP Connector using Microsoft Intune via Administrative Templates.

-1. Sign in to the **Intune Admin Center**.
+1. Sign in to the [Intune Admin Center](https://intune.microsoft.com).
-2. Go to:
-   `Devices > Configuration profiles > Create profile`
-3. Choose:
-   - **Platform:** Windows 10 and later
-   - **Profile type:** Administrative Templates
-4. In the profile editor, go to:
-   `Microsoft Edge > Symantec DLP Cloud Connector`
-5. Set **Enable Symantec DLP Cloud Connector** to **Enabled**.
+2. Create or modify an existing policy, see https://learn.microsoft.com/en-us/DeployEdge/configure-edge-with-intune
+3. Under the `Configuration settings`, set any combination of the following 3 settings depending on which user actions you want to be scanned by Symantec's DLP agent
+   - **Paste**: `Microsoft Edge > Configuration policy for bulk data entry for Microsoft Edge for Business Data Loss Prevention Connectors`
+   - **Upload**: `Microsoft Edge > Configuration policy for files attached for Microsoft Edge for Business Data Loss Prevention Connectors`
+   - **Print**: `Microsoft Edge > Configuration policy for print for Microsoft Edge for Business Data Loss Prevention Connectors`
+4. Configure the following fields in the policy:
+   - Set the `service_provider` to `brcm_edge_cas`.
+   - Set `enable` to `[{"tags":["dlp"],"url_list":["*"]}]` to allow all URLs to be scanned.
+   - Set the remaining fields as desired.
-6. Assign the policy to the relevant device group and save.
+5. Assign the policy to the relevant device group and save.

-> [!TIP]
-> For more information about Administrative Templates, see [Create an Administrative Template profile in Intune](https://learn.microsoft.com/en-us/mem/intune/configuration/device-profile-create).

-This policy deployment will apply the same setting as the GPO method, enabling the connector for managed devices using cloud policy.

 ## Symantec Configuration